willytaufik8/Data-Analyst-Project/README.md

 | `Cost` | Decimal | The total product cost for the transaction-detail row.
 Formula: `buyPrice × quantityOrdered`. |
 | `Profit` | Decimal | The gross profit for the transaction-detail row.
 Formula: `Sales − Cost`. |
 | `purchaseNumber` | Integer | The customer's purchase sequence based on `orderDate`, calculated with `DENSE_RANK()` and partitioned by `customerNumber`.
 The same value can appear on multiple product rows from the same order/date. |

-### Variable Usage Notes

-- `Sales`, `Cost`, and `Profit` are metrics at the **order-detail level**, not unique order-level values.
-- Use `SUM()` on the relevant column to calculate total sales or profit.
-- To calculate the number of orders, use `COUNT(DISTINCT orderNumber)` rather than counting worksheet rows.
-- To calculate the number of customers, use `COUNT(DISTINCT customerNumber)`.
-- `purchaseNumber` should not be counted as the number of orders because it represents a customer's purchase ranking.
-To calculate orders per customer, use `COUNT(DISTINCT orderNumber)`.
-- The currency values follow the source dataset and are presented in US dollars in the report.

 ## Project Dataset Summary